Atticus29/cryptosquare/README.md

 This software is licensed under the MIT license.

-Copyright (c) 2017 Mark Fisher and Clifford Grimmell
+Copyright (c) 2017 Mark Fisher and Liam Stabeno

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal